Benjamin-Borden/Quest/README.txt

 Exoskeletons.txt: holds data for types of exoskeleton monsters available in-game Spirits.txt: holds data for types of spirit monsters available in-game

+5. Notes about implementation
+We chose to show the HP for monsters to be negative after the hero deals the mortal blow, since we believed it would be useful for players to be able to see how much damage they did to the monster.
+We also decided to allow all heroes to recieve HP and experience after a monster has been defeated since it would increase the player enjoyability and makes the game more fast-paced, since it will allow heroes to level up sooner.
+In addition, we thought it was feasible in our world that all the heroes share the "loot" gained from defeating any particular monster.